ljvmiranda921/ljvmiranda921.github.io/research/index.md

 ---

 My field is in natural language processing and machine learning.
-I'm broadly interested in **building equitable and useful language technologies**.
+I'm broadly interested in **building equitable and useful language technologies** that serve the needs of the Global South.

 Early on in my PhD, I developed a [conceptual framework]() that frames equitable language model development as a problem of access, which is then constrained along Data, Infrastructure, and Readiness.
 I conduct research that aims to relax these three, although nowadays I'm currently interested in data: specifically, on creative (or as we say in Tagalog, ma-[diskarte](https://pap.ph/assets/files/journals/defining-diskarte-exploring-cognitive-processes-personality-traits-and-social-constraints-in-crea.pdf)) ways to obtain training signals under extreme resource constraints.

-Below is a selection of work that reflects my current research interests.
+Below is a selection of work that reflects my current interests.
 My work has been published in top NLP conferences such as ACL, NAACL, and EMNLP.
 You can also check my [Google Scholar](https://scholar.google.co.jp/citations?user=2RtnNKEAAAAJ&hl=en) or [Semantic Scholar](https://www.semanticscholar.org/author/Lester-James-Validad-Miranda/13614871) for a complete list.
+I'm also [open for collaborations](mailto:ljvm2@cam.ac.uk) and always excited about potential internships or research visits.

 <!-- The following are the research themes I am interested in, along with some representative publications. -->